John Barry (bishop): Bishop of Savannah

-On January 9, 1857, Barry was appointed to succeed Bishop Francis Gartland as bishop of the Diocese of Savannah by Pope Pius IX.
-He received his episcopal consecration on August 2, 1857, at the Cathedral of the Assumption of the Blessed Virgin Mary in Baltimore, Maryland from Archbishop Francis Kenrick, with Bishops Michael Portier and John Neumann serving as co-consecrators.
+On January 9, 1857, Barry was appointed to succeed Bishop Francis Gartland as bishop of Savannah by Pius IX.
+Barry received his episcopal consecration on August 2, 1857, at the Cathedral of the Assumption of the Blessed Virgin Mary in Baltimore, Maryland from Archbishop Francis Kenrick, with Bishops Michael Portier and John Neumann serving as co-consecrators.

+Death

 In July 1859, Barry traveled to France for medical treatment.
 John Barry died on November 19, 1859, in Paris at the convent of the Brothers Hospitallers of St. John of God.
 His remains were returned to Augusta, where he was buried at the Church of the Holy Trinity.